emreeldemir/Leafy/README.md

 - If you have logged into the application before, this information will be checked on the "Splash" screen and you will be logged in automatically.
 - There are two types of users in the application, "User" and "Admin".
 - Each user has a separate dashboard according to their own authority.
-- "Admin" users can add book categories, upload these books as PDF and search.
+- "Admin" can add book categories, upload these books as PDF, search and delete any book.
 - "Users" can view the books (clicking on the book will show the details of the book), download these books as PDF and search, can also create a favorite book list by adding them to favorites.
 - A profile page is available for each user.
 User info, user profile picture and favorite books are on this page.
-- The "Admin" can delete any book.
 - Users are informed with "Toast" messages and "Progress Dialog" in almost every action they take, relevant warning messages are also given where incorrect entries are made.